7. Strings

 char letter = fruit[0];

-The expression fruit[1] indicates that we want character number 1 from the string named fruit.
+The expression fruit[0] is assigned the value of the character at index 0 in the string named fruit.
 The result is stored in a char variable named letter.
-We we output the value of letter, we get a surprise:
+This code segment will print:

 7.3.
 Length